Congressional Art Competition

 Congressional Art Competition Guidelines

-For years, the Huntsville Museum of Art has collected, juried, and displayed the artwork for the Congressional Art Competition during their annual Exhibition for Youth Art Month and will be doing so again for 2024.
+For years, the Huntsville Museum of Art has collected, juried, and displayed the artwork for the Congressional Art Competition during their annual Exhibition for Youth Art Month, and will be doing so again for 2026.
 In addition to the overall "Best of Show" winner, there will be Honorable Mention winners.
-One Honorable Mention winner will be displayed in Congressman Strong’s Capitol Hill office and the remaining Honorable Mention winners will be displayed in the District office for one year.
+One Honorable Mention winner will be displayed in Congressman Strong’s Capitol Hill office, and the remaining Honorable Mention winners will be displayed in the District office for one year.
 Best in Class and Honorable Mention winners will be notified by our office once the artwork has been judged.

 Artwork entered in the contest may be up to 26 inches by 26 inches (including the frame) and may be up to 4 inches in depth.
-All entries must be an original in concept, design and execution.
+All entries must be original in concept, design, and execution.

 The artwork may be any of the following: